You Are Your Own Worst Enemy

 So I would have to knock that little voice back down and strive forward to learn whatever had captured my attention.
 I'm going to be using my chop cup learning arc in this example, which to this day is one of my favourite bits of magic!

-I managed to save enough money, I was a struggling university student at the time, to buy the really nice high quality version and was incredibly excited when it arrived.
-I started playing with it, getting a feel for the props, trying out the sleights and even going so far as to start trying to write my patter to go along with the routine I had started to put together.
-Oh, look who it is, my favourite little voice....
+I managed to save enough money, I was a struggling university student at the time, to buy the lovely high-quality version and was incredibly excited when it arrived.
+I started playing with it, getting a feel for the props, trying out the sleights and even going so far as to start trying to write my patter to go along with the routine I had begun to put together.
+Oh, look who it is, my favourite little voice...

 "Ha, dropped it again, told you that you were wasting your time!"